nessktn/nessktn/README.md

 - I’m currently studying Computer Science at the Papua New Guinea University of Technology
 - My interests lie in AI/ML, Data Science, Game Modding and Web Apps
-- Fun fact: I often feel out of place, but I believe small consistent steps lead to big growth
+- Fun fact: I have a lot of interests, and consider myself quite a tinkerer.

 ---